google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 option if your library doesn't work on the server (Node).
 {: .objective }

-#### Prerender.io {: #prerender }
+#### Prerender tools {: #prerender }

 The Node community has built tons of tools for dealing with SSR JS apps.
 No surprises there!
 Personally, I've found that
 <abbr title="Your mileage may vary">YMMV</abbr> with some of these tools, so
 definitely do your homework before committing to one.
 For example, some SSR tools are older and don't use headless Chrome (or any headless browser